This is a luckenbooth. It’s a brooch.

 With no maker’s mark and no history it is impossible to say who made this brooch or who first bought it.
 It is simply a lovely old brooch with an interesting back-story but a total lack of provenance.

-If you wanted to know the tale of its origins and history you would have to make up a story … which is what I am intending to do, and hope to publish it in a future blog post.
+If you wanted to know the tale of its origins and history you would have to make up a story … which is what I have done, and you can read the first chapter of it here.